sicz/Mk/docker-sample-project/README.md

 [*A step by step series of examples that tell you have to get a development env running*]

-Clone GitHub repository to your working directory:
+Clone the GitHub repository into your working directory:
 ```bash
 git clone https://github.com/[*AUTHOR*]/[*REPOSITORY*]
 ```